fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/fusionexport-license-activation.md

 ---
 title: License activation from v2.0 onwards | FusionExport
-description: Learn how to activate your FusionExport license for all the packages
+description: Learn how to activate your FusionExport license.
 heading: License activation from v2.0 onwards
 ---